Dennis Neal has worked as an actor for nearly 30 years.

 I've worked with Dennis for over twelve years and must say that he has truly given me a space to play.
 He has guided me on my story telling journey and made me realize blocks within my work and we found ways to overcome those together.
 Dennis helped me prepare for my audition into Circle in the Square in NYC, he encouraged me to find the depths of what I was saying, to push myself to the edge.
 He is one of the most supportive people I have ever worked with.
 Dennis will only expect from you what he expects from himself, and that is your best.
 I would recommend Dennis to anyone looking to grow as an actor". - Jody Anderson

 Dennis Neal has spent the past 28 years acting, coaching, and directing.
-He is a founding member of one of Florida's premier theatre companies, Mad Cow, and is currently a principal member of Pachyderm Productions in Los Angeles.
+He is a founding member of one of Florida's premier theatre companies, Mad Cow.

 Dennis originated the dual-role of Louis Armstrong / Joe Glazer in 'Satchmo at The Waldorf' by Terry Teachout.

 Dennis teaches and produces independently through Riverton Playground Theatre.